microsoftgraph/microsoft-graph-docs/api-reference/resources/webhooks.md

 # Renewing a subscription

 The client can renew a subscription to a specific expiration date of up to three days from the time of request.
-The subscriptionExpirationDateTime property is optional.
+The expirationDateTime property is optional.
 The default value is three days from the time of the request.

 ## Subscription renewal example